This video is unavailable because we were unable to load a message from our sponsors.

 Former congressional staffer Jeanie Jew first approached Rep. Frank Horton about the idea of designating a month to recognize Asian Pacific Americans, following the United States' bicentennial celebration in 1976.
-In June 1977, Horton and Rep. Norman Y. Mineta, introduced a resolution to the U.S. House of Representatives to proclaim the first 10 days of May as Asian Pacific Heritage Week.
-A month later, a similar bill was introduced in the Senate by former U.S. Senators Daniel Inouye and Spark Matsunaga.President Jimmy Carter signed a joint resolution for the celebration on Oct.
+In June 1977, Horton and Rep. Norman Y. Mineta introduced a resolution to the U.S. House of Representatives to proclaim the first 10 days of May as Asian Pacific Heritage Week.
+A month later, a similar bill was introduced in the Senate by former U.S. Sens.
+Daniel Inouye and Spark Matsunaga.President Jimmy Carter signed a joint resolution for the celebration on Oct.
 5, 1978.
 In 1990, George H.W.
 Bush signed a bill passed by Congress to extend Asian American Heritage Week to a month.
-On May 14, 1991, a public law was passed unanimously by congress and then signed by Bush, proclaiming May 1991 and May 1992 as Asian/Pacific American Heritage Months.
+On May 14, 1991, a public law was passed unanimously by Congress and then signed by Bush, proclaiming May 1991 and May 1992 as Asian/Pacific American Heritage Months.
 By 1992, May was officially designated as Asian Pacific American Heritage Month.

 May is significant to the AAPI community for two reasons.
 On May 7, 1843, the first Japanese immigrant arrived in the United States.
 More than 20 years later, on May 10, 1869, the first transcontinental railroad was completed, a project more than 20,000 Chinese workers participated in.